Inflation with Massive Spin-2 Ghosts: Conclusion

 \section{Conclusion}

-We have investigated a classical scale invariant framework that dynamically generates the Planck mass via spontaneous symmetry breaking in the Jordan frame in the most minimal way i.e.\ with only one external scalar in addition to the quantum contributions of the graviton degrees of freedom.
-Given that higher powers of curvature tensors are necessarily generated via quantum corrections even if these terms are not considered at tree-level, we include the Weyl tensor squared term from the start and find that the resulting quantum contributions allow for spontaneous symmetry breaking via the Coleman Weinberg mechanism in the Jordan frame with only the one external scalar.
-Specifically, it is the massive spin-2 ghost DOF originating from the Weyl squared term that allows for spontaneous symmetry breaking, a role that is usually filled by additional external scalars in other scale invariant models.
+We have investigated a classical scale invariant framework that dynamically generates the Planck mass via the spontaneous breaking of scale symmetry in the Jordan frame in the most minimal way i.e.\ with only one external scalar in addition to the quantum contributions of the graviton degrees of freedom.
+Given that higher powers of curvature tensors are necessarily generated via quantum corrections even if these terms are not considered at tree-level, we have included the Weyl tensor squared term from the start.
+We then find that the resulting quantum contributions allow for spontaneous symmetry breaking via the Coleman-Weinberg mechanism in the Jordan frame.
+Specifically, it is the massive spin-2 ghost DOF originating from the Weyl squared term that allows for this breaking, a role that is usually filled by additional external scalars in other scale invariant models that also address inflation.
+The resulting potential in our framework is in perfect agreement with the current strongest constraints from the Planck and BICEP/Keck collaborations, as seen in Fig.~\!\ref{ns-r-prediction} and \ref{correctedPredictions}.
+Again we stress that the ghost contribution to the effective potential allows for successful dynamical generation of $M_\text{pl}$ while maintaining an inflaton potential that leads to an (observationally favored) low tensor-to-scalar ratio $r$.
+This feature is not possible if one considers the scalaron DOF alone because of its relatively small contribution to the one-loop effective potential at low $r$.
+We have also found that this finding is not qualitatively modified if the corrections to the tensor-to-scalar ratio due to the presence of the $C^2$-term calculated in \cite{Baumann:2015xxa,Salvio:2017xul,Anselmi2020} are included (see Fig.~\!\ref{correctedPredictions}).

-Starting with a scale invariant Lagrangian, we are able to explicitly cancel the cosmological constant in both frames if scale invariance is spontaneously broken in the Jordan frame which is the one of the foremost advantages of our model when compared to other one-scalar models with symmetry breaking in the Einstein frame \cite{Ghilencea2019,Karam2019}.
-Furthermore, the potential resulting from symmetry breaking in our framework leads to an inflationary potential that is in perfect agreement with the current strongest constraints from the Planck collaboration, as seen in (Fig.\ \ref{ns-r-prediction}).

-We also include the classical corrections to the predicted inflationary parameters due to the presence of the $C^2$-term, which are calculated in \cite{Baumann:2015xxa,Salvio:2017xul}.
-These come out to be of order $10\%-20\%$ and reduce the available parameter space of predictions in agreement with the current limits, though at the same time, they improve the predictions of the parameters close to the limit of Starobinsky inflation.
-Therefore, though the impact of the $C^2$-term's classical corrections is minor, its quantum contributions turn out to be important due to the fact that they lead to a one-loop scalar potential that enables symmetry breaking in the Jordan frame with only one external scalar.